Project

 How to interface a new 1394 camera with pyScope?

-Added by Jinyang Liu about 13 years ago
+Added by Jinyang Liu over 13 years ago

 I just start working on a new project on a customized TEM.
 Currently we haven’t decided which camera to use.
 One possibility is to use Allied vision technologies (AVT) PIKE series.
 There are C API provoided by the manufacturer.
 How can we interface this IIDC camera with pyScope?
 Thanks.